If you take time off from work for childbirth

 You are exempt from paying insurance premiums during maternity leave, childcare leave, or other similar leave

-To reduce financial burdens while taking childcare or similar leave, Health Insurance Societies exempt insured persons and their employers from the payment of insurance premiums during the period of such leave in cases where employers have applied for such exemption.
+To reduce financial burdens while taking childcare or similar leave (including paternity leave [newborn care leave]), health insurance societies exempt insured persons and their employers from the payment of insurance premiums during the period of such leave in cases where employers have applied for such exemption.
 This exemption applies from the month in which the leave starts through the month immediately preceding the month that includes the day following the end of the leave.

 Employers can also apply on behalf of their employees for exemptions from the requirement to pay insurance premiums during the period of maternity leave.